Displaced Syrians look for way out of a Lebanon in conflict | DW | 08.09.2020

 Read more: Residents wonder how toxic gas released after Beirut explosion is

-Syrian families are increasingly falling below the poverty line, the FCEI's Hani Alagba said: "The situation has worsened considerably over the past year, and NGOs are finding it very difficult to help refugees at all," he said.
+Syrian families are increasingly falling below the poverty line, the FCEI's Hani Alagba said: "The situation has worsened considerably over the past year," he said, "and NGOs are finding it very difficult to help refugees at all."

 Suheir El Ghali, the national coordinator for the Social Affairs Ministry's Lebanon Host Communities Programme and a teacher at Lebanese University, said it was a "particularly stressful situation" for displaced people.
 "They no longer have a home," she said.
 "No one supports them."